DRIVER-EU/test-bed-time-service/README.md

 ### Stopped to Idle

 Send a TimingControl message of type 'Reset'.
 You may now re-initialize the Time Service for a new run.

+### Updating Trial Time Speed while Started

+While running, the Trial Time Speed may be changed via an Update message containing the 'trialTimeSpeed' property that contains a speed factor applied to the real-time.

+### Updating Trial Time while Paused

+While paused, the Trial Time may be changed via an Update message containing the 'trialTime' property that contains the new time as a UTC timestamp.